What Is Social Entrepreneurship: Definition And Discussion

 Business-Oriented Definition of Social Entrepreneurship

-From a business perspective, social entrepreneurship follows the groundwork of entrepreneurship and principles of business management.
-Most if not all social entrepreneurs and their social enterprises use innovative business models or frameworks borrowed from management and organizational theory to create social value.
+Social entrepreneurship follows the groundwork that has defined entrepreneurship and established or general principles that has guided business management.
+Most social entrepreneurs and their respective social enterprises use innovative business models or frameworks borrowed from management and organizational theories to create and deliver social value.

 There are social enterprises that follow the usual non-profit model.
 However, from a business perspective, there are social enterprises that combine not-for-profit and for-profit models.
 These are social purpose business ventures.
 Examples of them include for-profit community development banks and privately-owned livelihood and vocational training organizations.